boilerplatter/postgrpc/README.md

 - **Performance**: running a query over a persistent connection will always be the fastest option, but using PostgRPC should be the next-best option.
 Where concurrent queries are needed, and where those queries scale up faster than connections, PostgRPC should handle more concurrent query requests than any other direct-connection-based connection pool solution.
 - **Primitive Focus**: where Postgres has a feature, PostgRPC should support that feature through the query interface.
 Where this is impossible, PostgRPC should strive to provide a distributed equivalent.
 - **Ease-of-Use**: those looking to get started with PostgRPC should be able to spin it up as a service quickly on a variety of systems.
 PostgRPC should ship with sane defaults for most use-cases.
 For more limited cases, PostgRPC should be easy to configure through feature-gating and conditional compilation.
-- **Type Inference**: PostgRPC should accomdate the flexibility of JSON in inputs and outputs rather than mapping JSON or `gRPC` types to Postgres types.
+- **Type Inference by Default**: PostgRPC's dynamic `query` methods should accomdate the flexibility of JSON in inputs and outputs rather than mapping JSON or `gRPC` types to Postgres types.
 This includes leveraging Postgres's built-in type inference wherever possible.
+- **Type Safety When Needed**: for those looking for end-to-end type safety and strict validation between `proto3` and Postgres types, `postgrpc-build` should give users the confidence to leverage protobuf definitions as reliable sources of type-safe truth.
 - **Customization**: PostgRPC's provided binaries should be a reference implementation of a `gRPC` service.
-For those that need more flexibility, the `postgrpc` library is provided to handle custom connection pool logic.
+For those that need more flexibility, the `postgrpc` library is provided to handle custom connection pool logic, and `postgrpc-build` can be used to validate and generate entire type-safe implementations for use in a `tonic`-based application.

 ### Non-Goals

 - **Auth**: PostgRPC does not include authentication or authorization mechanisms beyond those provided by the Postgres database itself.
 Setting the Postgres `ROLE` can be done through an `X-Postgres-Role` header (when the `role-header` feature is enabled), and correctly deriving the value of that header is the responsibility of other services better suited to the task (e.g. [Ory Oathkeeper](https://www.ory.sh/oathkeeper/docs/next/))
-- **Strict Request Types**: PostgRPC will use binary encoding of input values where possible.
-Where the binary encoding of a parameter is not obvious, PostgRPC will use text encoding to leverage Postgres's built-in type inference.
-All outputs will be decoded as JSON-compatible dynamic types only, with no attempt to use stricter Postgres types.
 - **All-in-One**: PostgRPC does not replace your application stack.
 Instead, PostgRPC is a sharp tool that's easy to integrate into a toolbox that includes things like user management, load balancing, and routing of traffic from public endpoints.
-Do _not_ expose your database publicly through PostgRPC unless you know what you're doing (and even then, consider alternatives like those found in the `examples` directory).
+Do _not_ expose your database publicly through PostgRPC unless you know what you're doing (and are using the `compiled-queries` feature built into `postgrpc-build`).

 ## Getting Started